awslabs/aws-sdk-swift/reference/0.x/AWSSMS/SmsClient.md

 ### `getServers(input:completion:)`

 Describes the servers in your server catalog.
-Before you can describe your servers, you must import them using ImportServerCatalog.
+Before you can describe your servers, you must import them using \[ImportServerCatalog\].

 ``` swift
 public func getServers(input: GetServersInput, completion: @escaping (ClientRuntime.SdkResult<GetServersOutputResponse, GetServersOutputError>) -> Void)